 To be able to support your claims for deductions on income earned when getting your income tax return or BAS done.Your claims may be refused if not enough backup documents are provided.

 Records of your performance or your financial statements are the basis upon which your income tax returns are prepared.

 Good record keeping will help authenticate your claim for business deductions.
-The business portion should be clearly defined for instance if you claim motor vehicle fuel expenses you may need to keep track and record of your business-related km to validate your claim and in cases where you need to prove your expenses were business related.
+The business portion should be clearly defined.
+For instance, if you claim motor vehicle fuel expenses, you may need to keep track and record of your business-related km, to validate your claim.
+As well as in cases where you need to prove your expenses were business related.

 Record Keeping Tips

 Here are a few tips to help you keep proper records: